-SAN JOAQUIN DELTA COLLEGE HEALTH SCIENCES DIVISION S PEECH LANGUAGE PATHOLOGY ASSISTANT PROGRAM STUDENT SIGNATURE PAGE Please re ad the Student Handbook and attend New Student Orientation prior to completi ng this signature page.
+EECH LANGUAGE PATHOLOGY ASSISTANT PROGRAM STUDENT SIGNATURE PAGE I the Student Handbook and attend New Student Orientation prior to g this signature page.
 Upload this page to Magnus after completion.
 1 I have read and agree to, and will comply with the student pricies as outlined in the SLPA Program Student Handbook.
-2. I have been oriented to the Health Insurance Port whith and Accountability Act (HIPAA), and its role in prejective patient health information.
-I understand how HIPAA privacy rule affect my role as a health care provider, including the identification of protected health information (PHI), the circumstances under which PHI may not be used or disclosed, and the significance of patient a thorization in the use and disclosure of PHI.
-3. I agree to criminal background checks and agree to immediately notify the Dean of Health Sciences in writing of any subsequent changes in criminal history that occur after the admission background check has been completed.

-4 I agree to be protographed for Health Science Division instruction and public education perposes.
-I agree that my photograph may appear on the Division we bite.
-Division web ite.
-5. I have had and understand that there are essential performance functions of the SLPA, dinical assignments.
-I have read the Essential Performance fully understand its contents and implications, and the (predures to follow when requesting a reasonable accommodation 6.
-Unave the right to be screened for a Disability Services Application for Services and Verification of Disability from SJDC Disability Support Program Services.
+2 I have been oriented to the Health Insurance Port Assist, and Accountability Act (HIPAA) , and its role in prejecting patient health information.
+I understand how HIPAA privacy run, affect my role as a health care provider, including the identification of prefetch health information (PHI), the circumstances under which PHI may not be used or disclosed, and the significance of patient a thorization in the use and disclosure of PHI.
+3 I agree to criminal background checks and agree to immediately notify the Dean of Health Sciences is writing of any subsequent changes in criminal history that occur after the admission background check has been completed.
+4 I agree to be protog aphea for Health Science Division instruction and public education prosses.
+I agree that my photograph may appear on the Division website.
+5 I have Lad as I understand that there are essential performance functions of the SLPA, slinical assignments.
+I have read the Essential Performance for Lad fully understand its contents and implications, and the pacedures to follow when requesting a reasonable accommodation 6 Vave the right to be screened for a Disability Services Application for Services and Verification of Disability from SJDC Disability Support Program Services.
 I understand that the development of any new disability during my program of study will require immediate notification to the Disability Support Program Services for consideration and action, and communication with my professor(s) and/or clinical instructor.
-Printed N Name: Signatur e: Date:
+Printed Na me: Signature: Date: